 Unbalanced hormones: Implanon is progestin only and that can unbalance hormones.
 Estrogen is a growth hormone and too much can make all of you "grow", and even too much synthetic progestin can block your own natural Progesterone function and cause weight gain.
 Unfortunately breasts and then waists get weight storage first it seems.
 This is a common side effect and should have been explained before implantation. ...Read more

 Side effect: Nexplanon/Implanon is a highly effective implantable contraceptive.
 Effective for 3 years.
 Most common side effect is irregular periods in about 25% of users.
 Can range from no periods to daily bleeding or spotting.
 Breakthrough bleeding can be treated with birth control pills or estrogen but the bleeding often recurs.
 Weight changes, usually gain, can occur.
 Mood changes are not uncommon. ...Read more

 No: Implanon which is etonogestrel should not affect muscle growth or gain since it is placed just under the skin.
 You can read more about it here https://online.
 Epocrates.
 Com/noframe/showpage.
 Do?
 Method=drugs&monographid=4655&activesectionid=10.
 Tell your physician about your concerns.
 Ask about alternatives.
 Don't forget that hormonal birth control doesn't prevent sexually transmitted diseases. ...Read more

 Perhaps: Back pain, belly pain, and other pains have been reported.
 Blood clots can occur with hormonal contraceptives.
 If your rib/chest pain does not rapidly improve, is severe, or if you have trouble catching your breath, see your doctor right away.
 With breathlessness, consider going to an urgent care or er. ...Read more

 - Is sulfa and sulfate the same thing?

-- Is sonography and ultrasound the same thing?
+- Is a sonogram and ultrasound the same thing?

-- Is niacin and niacinamide the same thing?
+- Is impetigo and mrsa the same thing?